mcqwertywhat/dinger-poker/README.md

 Columns can have a `displayName`, and if not present, the `name` is used.

 > *We are considering adding a `mobileDisplayName` (see `feature/mobile-specific-column-names`) but I don't think it's really necessary.
 It doesn't provide value beyond fitting maybe 1 or 2 extra columns on the screen in the mobile view.*

+#### New Columns

+Add a column to `validColumns.js` and it is then considered valid and can be used in a report.